AddyLopez/responsive-travel-project/README.md

 # responsive-travel-project

-A travel website about Albuquerque employing responsive web development techniques.
+A travel website about New Mexico employing responsive web development techniques.